AWS-Accelerator-Group-3-2021/Reports/wiki.md

 Every datetime string should be formatted in this format: `yyyy-MM-dd'T'HH:mm:ss z` (This is the exact format most languages' date formatters use.)

 In the format, the `T` in the middle should be joining the date and time and the `z` at the end represents the timezone which must always be in GMT.
 Any date should be first converted to the GMT timezone and then converted to a string in the format shown below.

+Here is an example of the perfect datetime string: `2021-12-20T8:08:26 GMT`

 If the datetime is not in GMT, does not follow the format shown above or isn't in a string data type, your request may be rejected or the reports' datetime will be incorrectly represented.